joseasoler/tradergen/README.md

 **Culture (With [Vanilla Books Expanded](https://steamcommunity.com/workshop/filedetails/?id=2193152410)):** Has recreation buildings, books, blueprints and maps in stock.
 You can purchase the newspaper of their ship as well.
 Present in exotic and imperial orbital traders.

+**Draper:** Sells apparel and furniture created from textiles.
+Present in exotic and imperial orbital traders.

 **Psycasting (with [Royalty](https://rimworldgame.com/royalty/)):** Sells psytrainers, psychic apparel and weapons.
 If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
 Present in exotic and imperial orbital traders.

 ### Trader changes